pfragkiad/ParserTests/README.md

 # Custom Parsers

-Any `Parser` that uses custom types should inherit the `CoreParser` base class.
+Any `Parser` that uses custom types should inherit the `ParserBase` base class.
 Each custom parser should override the members:
 * `Constants`: if there is at least one "constant" such as `pi`, which should be defined by default.
 * `EvaluateLiteral`: if there is at least one literal value such as `0.421`.
 In most cases a simple parse function can be called for a `double` or `int`.